vi /root/mysqlbkup.sh

 done;

-The suspended accounts username are saved under the /var/cpanel/suspended directory.
-The find command will search files under the /var/cpanel/suspended/ directory which are 30 days old and will pass the username to the ‘killacct’ command.
+The username of suspended accounts are saved under the /var/cpanel/suspended directory.
+The find command will search the /var/cpanel/suspended/ directory for files which are 30 days old and will pass the username to the ‘killacct’ command.

 Save the file and set a cronjob to execute the file once in a day.
 Edit the root cronjob file